WHY WE NEED TO ASK YOU FOR INFORMATION

 We must obtain information about our clients to comply with the Anti-Money Laundering and Countering Financing of Terrorism Act 2009 (AML/CFT), the Foreign Account Tax Compliance Act (FATCA) and Common Reporting Standards (CRS).

 Please note that we will not be able to start work for you until we have all the required information.
-We will need your full name, residential address, date of birth, and whether you are a NZ resident/citizen or not.
+We will need your full name, residential address, date of birth, and whether you are a New Zealand resident/citizen or not.
 We will need to verify your ID and will need proof of your residential address.

 Information confirming the source of funds for a transaction may also be necessary to meet the legal requirements (especially when a trust is involved).

 We will ask you to complete an onboarding form.
 See below for the appropriate forms.

 You then have three options to enable us to verify your identity:

 - Visit our office and bring your passport and proof of address.

 - OR Get your ID certified by a trusted referee.
 We outsource this process to First AML Limited.
 They will liaise with you to complete this.

 - OR You can verify your identity electronically, using your smartphone and passport or drivers licence.
 We also outsource this process to First AML Limited who will liaise with you.

 IF YOU ARE COMING IN TO MEET WITH US